I spend my life in search of big adventures.

 I was raised a third-culture kid, hopping all over the world with my US Air Force family.
 I still live life like it's a boisterous game of passport bingo.

 I became location independent in 2009.
 Since then, my business and I have thrived in various perches all over our beautiful world.
-I've lived in old-town Cusco, the peninsular countryside south of Auckland, Lauterbrunnen, the paragliding-happy Turkish beach town of Ölüdeniz, the Kenyan coast, the Andean jewel of La Paz, Cape Town, London, the southern coast of South Africa, the Carpathian mountains, the Arizona desert and Salt Lake City.
+I've lived in old-town Cusco, the peninsular countryside south of Auckland, Lauterbrunnen, the paragliding-happy Turkish beach town of Ölüdeniz, the Kenyan coast, La Paz, Berlin Cape Town, southwestern England, the southern coast of South Africa, the Carpathian mountains, the Arizona desert and Salt Lake City.
 I've traveled on a somewhat less-permanent basis to many, many dozens more.

 I started my journey into "extreme" activities in the summer of 2008 on a sportbike, carving along the legendary mountain roads north of Los Angeles.
-It wasn't long after that when, during an extended stint in South Africa, I met a skydiver in a ramshackle beach bar who explained to me that skydiving isn't necessarily something you do once and walk away from.
+It wasn't long after that when, during an extended stint in South Africa, I met a skydiver in a ramshackle beach bar who explained to me that skydiving isn't necessarily something you do once and walk away.
 Enraptured, I went for my first tandem just days later.
 Standing in the airplane door over the craggy landscape near Pietermaritzburg, I could already feel myself falling in love with human flight.

 Skydiving led quickly to paragliding, speed flying and, then, BASE jumping.
 In May of 2012, I jumped from a bridge in the South African garden route, a cliff near Cape Town, a skyscraper in Istanbul and an antenna in Southern California.
 This sequence of four consecutive jumps made me the first female (and one of the only athletes in general) to achieve BASE -- building, antenna, span and earth -- in just four jumps.
 Since then, I've logged more than three hundred BASE jumps and hundreds of foot-launched flights across five continents, to say nothing of the skydiving.
 The pace shows no signs of slowing.